Akintunde102/chocolate-php/README.md

 ### Below is a list of codes that are present in this reposittory or folder

-### The fucntions are stored in individual files but I suggest you make use of the class file ( **cholocate.php** ) by inclusion  as it includes all the functions in a place
+### The functions are stored in individual files but I suggest you make use of the class file ( **cholocate.php** ) by inclusion  as it includes all the functions in a place

+## Endeavour to open each file as they contain each set functions for a certain type of operation